 - Post-Baccalaureate Certificate in Data Analytics (PBC DA)

-- Post-Baccalaureate Certificate in Information Systems (PBC ITM)
+- Post-Baccalaureate Certificate in Information Technology Management (PBC ITM)

 - Master of Science (specialization in Information Systems) (MSc IS)